Yatika Fields

 Artist Talk with Tahnee Ahtone, Curator of Native American Art, Nelson-Atkins Museum at 4:30 p.m.

-The Gardiner Gallery of Art is thrilled to announce a solo exhibition featuring Osage, Muscogee and Cherokee artist Yatika Fields.
-The exhibition opens on Wednesday, September 18, 2024, and will be on view through Friday, October 25, 2024.
+The Gardiner Gallery of Art was thrilled to announce a solo exhibition featuring Osage, Muscogee and Cherokee artist Yatika Fields.
+The exhibition opened on Wednesday, September 18, 2024, and was viewed through Friday, October 25, 2024.

-To celebrate, a public reception will be held on Saturday, September 28, from 3:00 to 6:00 p.m.
-The event will feature a discussion between Yatika Fields and Tahnee Ahtone, curator of Native American Art at the Nelson-Atkins Museum, and a tabling event for organizations and student groups connected to Fields’ artistic practice.
-Light food and refreshments will be served.
+To celebrate, a public reception was held on Saturday, September 28, from 3:00 to 6:00 p.m.
+The event featured a discussion between Yatika Fields and Tahnee Ahtone, curator of Native American Art at the Nelson-Atkins Museum, and a tabling event for organizations and student groups connected to Fields’ artistic practice.

 About Yatika Fields